ant-media/ant-media-documentation/docs/guides/developer-sdk-and-api/rest-api-guide/Management-Panel-REST-APIs-for-dashboard-REST-services.md

-# Management Panel REST API services
+# Management Panel REST API Services

 Some REST commands which are not application specific, such as creating and deleting an app, creating a new user, etc, require an authentication filter by logging in to the management panel.
 This creates a few limitations for people who don't want to use the web panel every time and want access to all of the REST commands.

-Earlier ,there are two separate methods to access the Dashboard REST services, via **JWT API Filter** and also via **User Authentication**.
+Earlier ,there are two separate methods to access the Dashboard REST services, via **JWT Tokens** and also via **User Authentication**.

 In JWT API Filter, it was needed to edit web.xml file under conf directory first and then make the Dashboard API calls.
 No with the new versions, we have updated the method and hence JWT Filter along with Username and Password can be used simultaneously.

-## Accessing Management Panel REST API
+## Accessing Management Panel REST API with JWT Tokens

-### Enable JWT filter for web panel REST API

 First, open the ```conf/red5.properties``` file and find and replace the following lines: